2. Can I have a friend pick up my race packet for me?

 Normally during this time of the year the temperatures are in 25 – 35 degree Centigrade.

 7. Where can I store my bags at the start of the race?

 There shall be baggage counter open to store some of your items.
 Please do not leave behind valuable in the stored bag.
 Organizer of the race are not responsible for the loss of any items.

 8. Is there parking at the starting area?

 9. Are there toilets along the course?

 Aid station shall be serving water at all station.
 Some selected station along the route will be serving electrolytes, banana slices and other items.

 11. How is the timing recorded?

 RFID timing technology is being used to record time.
-Timing chips shall be provided to Duathlon, Corporate Relay and 10K participants to monitor their time.
+Timing chips shall be provided to Duathlon, Cycling (Competitive category), 12.5K & 7.5K participants to record their time.
 Timing strips will be attached to be backside of the BIB.